 But God told me I was on a need to know basis; I just needed to obey Him and follow His lead because He knew where He was taking me and He knew why I had to do the work I was called to do.
-The first time I heard Him say that, I was stunned but I also was totally convinced at that moment that I was fully God’s.
+The first time I heard Him say that I was stunned, but I also was convinced at that moment that I was entirely God’s.

 My Concept of Christ Evolved As I Did

-In my early years, I had problems seeing the white supremacist’s version of Christ where He had be recreated in the white man’s image and I rejected Christ as a result.
+In my early years, I had problems seeing the white supremacist’s version of Christ where He had got recreated in the white man’s image, and I rejected Christ as a result.
 Then, I came across black scholars in my early 20s during the early days of the Black Power Movement who talked about a black Jesus and saw images by other artists depicting Him as black.
-I began to get some truths about whee he was from in the world and saw they were inconsistent with what I’d been taught in school.
+I began to get some truths about where he was from in the world and saw they were inconsistent with what I’d got taught in school.

 During my art studies, I began to see ancient images from the part of the world where Christ lived that were inconsistent with revisionist history and that recreated Christ of the white supremacist.
 These were not white people with straight blond hair and cornflower blue eyes like the white man’s version of Christ is presented as being.